schneidermatic/Elastax/stack-510/README.md

 Show all commands
 ---
-You can list the commands which are provided by miniobs with ...
+You can list the commands which are provided by elastic-stack with ...

        $ cmd

-miniobs command overview
+.xrc command overview
 ---
 Command        | Description
 -------------- | ---------------------------------